Easter Offering 2020

-This service provides an opportunity for churches, circuits and districts to gather and celebrate God’s mission activity in the wider world.
-It includes the dedication of the Easter Offering, all of which goes to the World Mission Fund of the Methodist Church in Britain.
-Leader’s notes give valuable guidance to assist local organisers in the preparation of the service.
+Into All The World is an opportunity for churches, circuits and districts to celebrate God’s mission activity.
+It includes the dedication of the Easter Offering, all of which goes to the World Mission Fund of the Methodist Church in Britain, supporting and working with 65 Partner Churches around the world.
+Leader’s Notes give valuable guidance to assist local organisers in the preparation of the service.

 About Easter Offering

-Since that time, each successive Methodist women’s movement has encouraged donations in support of God’s mission.
-In recent years, Methodist Women in Britain have taken responsibility (supported by the Methodist World Church Relationships Team) for producing resources including an annual service of dedication, often used widely around the Connexion as a circuit service.
+Since then, each successive Methodist women’s movement has encouraged donations in support of God’s mission.
+Recently, Methodist Women in Britain (supported by the Global Relationships team) have produced an annual service of dedication, often used widely around the Connexion as a circuit service.

-All the money raised through the Easter Offering goes to the World Mission Fund of the Methodist Church in Britain to be allocated for work in our 65 Partner Churches around the world.
-This money has been used by overseas partners to fund such work as enabling young women in north India to undertake nurse and midwifery training, and supporting Brazilian women to work in their churches with vulnerable women and children, developing women’s leadership roles and integrating culture and art into worship.
-By sending out training resources, many thousands of women have been able to participate and develop this work across Brazil.
+All the money raised through the Easter Offering goes to the World Mission Fund of the Methodist Church in Britain for work in our 65 Partner Churches around the world.
+This money is used by overseas partners to fund such work as: enabling young women in north India to undertake nurse and midwifery training; supporting Brazilian women to work in their churches with vulnerable women and children; developing women’s leadership roles and integrating culture and art into worship across Brazil.

 In 2019, collections from Easter Offering services raised over £370,000, thanks to the generosity of Methodist men, women and children.